Frequently Asked Questions

 What is fraternity all about?

 Fraternity membership encourages the values of loyalty, scholarship and service.
 Fraternities create a foundation of leadership and responsibility that will help their members succeed in life’s endeavors.
 The bond that is established between members of a fraternity will last throughout life, in times of celebration and tribulation.
 Fraternities develop their members into the leaders of tomorrow by challenging them to excel both academically and socially.
 Fraternities do not make a man a different person but rather the best version of himself.

-The IFC Executive Board is the governing umbrella of the 15 IFC fraternities.
-It is made up of eight fraternity men who have previously served as Rho Alphas, on the Judicial Board, on the Recruitment Standards Board or as IFC chapter delegates.
+The IFC Executive Board is the governing umbrella of the 16 IFC fraternities.
+It is made up of eight fraternity men who are elected by the chapter presidents.
 Applications and the interview process for selection occur in fall each year.

-How much does it cost to register for 2017 Formal Recruitment?
+How much does it cost to register for 2023 IFC Formal Recruitment?